 - To manage a single cluster spanning multiple infrastructure providers.

 - To configure a machine at any time other than create or upgrade.

 - To duplicate functionality that exists or is coming to other tooling, e.g., updating kubelet configuration (c.f. dynamic kubelet configuration), or updating apiserver, controller-manager, scheduler configuration (c.f. component-config effort) after the cluster is deployed.

-- Chat with us on Slack in the #cluster-api channel
+- Chat with us on the Kubernetes Slack in the #cluster-api channel

-- Join the SIG Cluster Lifecycle Google Group for access to documents and calendars
+- Subscribe to the SIG Cluster Lifecycle Google Group for access to documents and calendars

-Pull Requests are very welcome!
-See the issue tracker if you’re unsure where to start, or feel free to reach out to discuss.
+Pull Requests and feedback on issues are very welcome!
+See the issue tracker if you’re unsure where to start, especially the Good first issue and Help wanted tags, and also feel free to reach out to discuss.

 Participation in the Kubernetes community is governed by the Kubernetes Code of Conduct.